rawify/GPS.js/README.md

 - speed: Speed over ground in km/h
 - track: Track in degrees
 - sats_visible: Array of all visible satellites

+Adding new protocols is a matter of minutes.
+If you need a protocol which isn't implemented, I'm happy to see a pull request or a new ticket.

 Installation